 Pioneering business research can prepare students to be transformational business leaders, and equip companies to transform themselves and their markets.
 The lifeblood of a business school is its faculty, and at the University of Maryland’s Robert H. Smith School of Business, our faculty is inspiring, supportive and world-class.

 The Supply Chain Management Center at the Robert H. Smith School of Business is dedicated to conducting research and education designed to further the discipline of supply chain management.

-The center operates under a single strategic vision for supply chain management: The collaborative, real-time, end-to-end, risk-tolerant supply chain.
+The center operates under a single strategic vision for supply chain management: The real-time, risk-tolerant, collaborative, end-to-end, tech-enabled supply chain.